Financial Literacy Basics

 This is the most important section for federal tax filing.

-• Box 1.
-Wages, tips, other compensation.
-The total taxable wages for federal income tax purposes.
-This number is lower than gross pay if pre-tax deductions like a traditional 401k contribution were taken — those reduce taxable wages.
+Box 1 reports wages, tips, and other compensation — the total taxable wages for federal income tax purposes.
+This number is lower than gross pay if pre-tax deductions like a traditional 401k contribution were taken, since those reduce taxable wages.

-• Box 2.
-Federal income tax withheld.
-The total federal tax withheld from your paychecks during the year.
-This is the running total from your pay stubs.
+Box 2 reports federal income tax withheld — the total federal tax withheld from your paychecks during the year.
+It's the running total from your pay stubs.

-• Box 3.
-Social Security wages.
-The wages subject to Social Security tax — capped at an annual limit (the Social Security wage base).
-Pre-tax 401k contributions do not reduce this; some other benefits do.
+Box 3 reports Social Security wages — the wages subject to Social Security tax, capped at the annual Social Security wage base ($176,100 for 2025).
+Pre-tax 401k contributions don't reduce this; some other benefits do.

-• Box 5.
-Medicare wages and tips.
-All wages subject to Medicare tax — no annual cap.
-Pre-tax 401k contributions do not reduce this either.
+Box 5 reports Medicare wages and tips — all wages subject to Medicare tax, with no annual cap.
+Pre-tax 401k contributions don't reduce this either.

 Other compensation and deductions (boxes 7–14)

-• Box 7.
-Social Security tips.
-Tips reported to the employer.
+Box 7 is Social Security tips — tips reported to the employer.

-• Box 8.
-Allocated tips.
-Tips assigned by the employer (mainly for tipped service workers).
+Box 8 is allocated tips — tips assigned by the employer (mainly for tipped service workers).

-• Box 12.
-A miscellaneous catch-all, with letter codes (D, DD, E, etc.) indicating what each entry represents.
+Box 12 is a miscellaneous catch-all, with letter codes (D, DD, E, etc.) indicating what each entry represents.
 Code D is traditional 401k contributions; Code DD is the cost of employer-provided health insurance; many other codes exist.

-• Box 13.
-Three checkboxes: statutory employee, retirement plan participant, third-party sick pay.
+Box 13 has three checkboxes: statutory employee, retirement plan participant, third-party sick pay.

-• Box 14.
-"Other" — used by some employers for state-specific items or informational entries.
+Box 14 is "Other" — used by some employers for state-specific items or informational entries.

 State and local tax (boxes 15–20)